-Who is affected?

-- In implementation of the agreement between the Federal Government and the Federal States of 16 March 2020, all Federal States implemented regulations on far-reaching closures of establishments and facilities open to the public.
-In an agreement between the Federal Government and the Federal States dated 15 April 2020, it was agreed to extend these restrictions until 3 May 2020 with certain easings.
-The agreement of 6 May 2020 provides for further gradual relaxation of the restrictions currently in place. - The mandatory closure orders currently still in place concern in particular - retail stores (with exceptions for certain everyday consumer goods), - hotels and other accommodation for tourist purposes - restaurants, bars, clubs, discos, pubs and similar establishments - theater, operas, concert halls and similar institutions - trade fairs, exhibitions, cinemas, leisure parks and providers of leisure activities (indoor and outdoor) and - the service industry in the field of personal care. - According to the agreement of 6 May 2020, all retail stores shall be allowed to reopen, regardless of the size of the sales area. - Furthermore, the Federal States can allow further gradual openings of e.g. restaurants, hotels, theaters and movie theaters.
+[Update: 15 May 2020] Who is affected?
+In implementation of the agreement between the Federal Government and the Federal States of 16 March 2020, all Federal States implemented regulations on far-reaching closures of establishments and facilities open to the public.
+By agreement dated 15 April 2020, it was agreed to extend these restrictions with certain easings.
+The latest agreement of 6 May 2020 provides for a further gradual relaxation of the restrictions.
+In implementation of the latest agreement, in principle all stores are now allowed to reopen, regardless of the size of the sales area.
+Under the agreement of 6 May 2020, the Federal States can decide independently on the reopening of other establishments and facilities which have been closed so far.
+This concerns in particular hotels and other accommodation for tourist purposes restaurants, bars, clubs, discos, pubs and similar establishments theater, operas, concert halls, movie theaters and similar institutions.
 Major events will remain prohibited until at least 31 August 2020.

-What is prohibited?

-- Since the restrictions in place and planned gradual reopening are implemented differently in each individual Federal State, the current relevant laws of the respective Federal State should always be carefully reviewed. - As far as service industries are prohibited, the provision of services outside of the business is generally also prohibited.

-What is permitted?

-- To the extent that restaurants are still required to remain closed, take-away sales and deliveries remain permissible, as a rule, although special precautions must be taken with regard to hygiene. - Apart from the prohibited services, service providers may continue to offer their services, subject to the special hygiene requirements.
+Furthermore, under the agreement of 6 May 2020, the Federal States have committed to ensuring that, in the case of localized outbreaks (i.e. in districts or municipalities with cumulatively more than 50 new infections per 100.000 residents within the last 7 days), a restriction concept is immediately implemented at the local level.
+Therefore, further restrictions may be enacted locally.
+[Update: 15 May 2020] What is prohibited?
+Since the restrictions in place and the planned gradual reopening steps are implemented differently in each individual Federal State and further restrictions may be implemented at the local level, the current relevant laws of the respective Federal State, district and municipality should always be carefully reviewed.
+As far as service industries are prohibited, the provision of services outside of the business is generally also prohibited.
+[Update: 7 May 2020] What is permitted?
+To the extent that restaurants are still required to remain closed, take-away sales and deliveries remain permissible, as a rule, although special precautions must be taken with regard to hygiene.
+Apart from the prohibited services, service providers may continue to offer their services, subject to the special hygiene requirements.

-DR. MARC GABRIEL, LL.M.Partner
+DR. MARC GABRIEL, LL.M.
+Partner T +49 30 220 02 81 720